Objects are all the elements that are involved in the monitoring and notification logic. Types of objects include:

 More information on what objects are and how they relate to each other can be found below.

-When you follow the Quickstart installation guide, several sample object configuration files are placed in “/etc/shinken/”.
-Every object has now is own directory.
+When you follow the Quickstart installation guide, several sample object configuration files are placed in “/etc/shinken/objects/”.
 You can use these sample files to see how object inheritance works and learn how to define your own object definitions.